sohail/hbridge/README.md

-#H Bridge electronic circuit
+# H Bridge electronic circuit

-H-Bridge is an electronic circuit that sitches the polarity of voltage applied to a load.
+H-Bridge is an electronic circuit that switches the polarity of voltage applied to a load.